Alcohol Side Effects: Long and Short-Term Effects of Alcohol Use

 Some of the long-term, harmful effects of alcohol on the body include:

 - Increased Tolerance.
 As the brain and body adjust to continuous drinking tolerance gradually builds, and the problem drinker will have to consume more and more alcohol to achieve the same effects.
-This is a recipe for addiction, which will inevitably develop as drinking behavior escalates.
+This is a recipe for alcohol addiction, which will inevitably develop as drinking behavior escalates.
 Rising alcohol consumption also increases the risk for alcohol poisoning and overdose, which can be fatal.

 - Potentially Harmful Withdrawal Symptoms.
 Patterns of prodigious consumption can trigger intense withdrawal symptoms should the alcoholic attempt to stop drinking.
 The most severe of these symptoms is delirium tremens (DTs), which is a medical emergency and can be deadly if it is not treated promptly.

 - Increased Risk of Developing Diabetes.
 Chronic alcohol consumption increases the risk for type II diabetes.
 Alcohol is loaded with carbohydrates and can contribute to obesity, while also decreasing insulin sensitivity (insulin regulates blood sugar levels) as it damages the pancreas, the insulin-secreting organ of the body.
 Diabetes is a frequent companion of heavy drinking and can be especially dangerous in older alcoholics.

 - Liver Damage.
 Alcohol damages the liver and can cause cirrhosis or liver cancer.
 The alcohol-induced liver disease is responsible for one-third of liver transplantations in the U.S., and close to 50 percent of cirrhosis fatalities can be directly linked to heavy drinking.